charliebrunold/charliebrunold/README.md

-- Hi, I’m @charliebrunold
+- Hello there, I’m @charliebrunold
-- Junior year CS student, Polytechnic School, Pasadena
+- I'm a junior year high school student interested in computer science at Polytechnic School
+- Director of technology at puriphico.com

 <!---